chadrem/easy_lua/README.md

 #### Todo

-- Currently ActionScript can call Lua code (and receive a response), but Lua code can't call ActionScript directly.
+- Currently ActionScript can call Lua code (and receive a return value), but Lua code can't call ActionScript directly.

 ## Installation